 - (c) the total amount payable (including GST). - 32.
 For foreign currency conversion, there is no requirement to write in for approval.
-The use of the following exchange rates corresponding to the time of supply is acceptable by the Royal Malaysian Customs (Customs): - (a) In the case of local transaction, the use of daily exchange rates (buying, selling or average of the two) of any bank operating in Malaysia is acceptable.
-Example of a local tax invoice in foreign currency is shown in Figure 12. - (b) In the case of importation, conversion of foreign currency should be at the exchange rates published weekly by Customs.
+The use of the following exchange rates corresponding to the time of supply is acceptable by the Royal Malaysian Customs (Customs): - (a) In the case of local transaction, the use of daily exchange rates, selling rate in accordance with paragraph 5 of the Third Schedule of the GST Act 2014) of any bank operating in Malaysia is acceptable.
+Example of a local tax invoice in foreign currency is shown in Figure 12. - (b) In the case of importation of goods, conversion of foreign currency should be at the exchange rates published weekly by Customs.